yashbhaskarwar/smel-lab-website/news/index.md

 # {% include icon.html icon="fa-solid fa-newspaper" %}News
 - **Ph.D.
 Opportunities:** I am always interested in hearing from qualified candidates who are seeking Ph.D. opportunities and are interested in contributing to our research
-- **Hydrogen Engine Alliance Fall Conference:** Dr. Karavalakis will attend the Fall 2026 North American Hydrogen Engine Conference in Detroit!
+- **Hydrogen Engine Alliance Fall Conference:** Dr. Karavalakis is attending the Fall 2026 North American Hydrogen Engine Conference in Detroit!
-- **Summer of 2026:** Abidur Rahman Adib conducts ultrafine particle, black carbon, and gaseous emission measurements across California’s South Coast Air Basin during a summer field campaign, using Professor Francesca Hopkins’ mobile emissions van.
+- **Summer 2026 Field Campaign:** Abidur Rahman Adib conducts ultrafine particle, black carbon, and gaseous emission measurements across California’s South Coast Air Basin during a summer field campaign, using Professor Francesca Hopkins’ mobile emissions van.
   This project is conducted in collaboration with Dr. Francesca Hopkins, Professor of Climate Science and Sustainability in the Department of Environmental Sciences.
   We gratefully acknowledge the South Coast AQMD for supporting this important work!.